eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       fri:
         - date: 2017-09-29
           desc: 'Continued data + visualization convention work'
-          readings: [ 'Excerpts from Lupi, G. and Posavec, S. (2016). <cite>Dear Data</cite>.
-New York, NY: Princeton Architectural Press.', 'Continue your analysis work.' ]
+          readings: [ 'Review visualizations from the a href="http://www.dear-data.com/theproject/" target="_blank">Dear Data</a> website.', 'Continue your analysis work.' ]
-          assign: [ 'Review and analyze how Lupi and Posavec employ some of the conventions that Kirk discusses.' ]
+          assign: [ 'Use what you have been learning from Kirk to sharpen your ideas about how what type of chart, marks, and attributes to use for your data.' ]
-          other: [ 'Bring your data set / notes to class and consider how you will draft an initial sketch of your data.' ]
+          other: [ 'Bring your data set and revised reasons to class.
+First, we will conduct the partner pitches.
+Then, we will use the remaining class time to begin considering how you will draft an initial sketch of your data.' ]

     - num: 6
       wkh: 'Data Visualizations, SVGs, &amp; Inkscape'